idatum/labrfcat/README.md

 MED = '010110010010'
 FAST = '110010010010'
 ```
-There is also a 4 octal command for the fan's LED light.
-This single command toggles the light.
+There are also octal commands for the fan's LED light.
+Each single command, for each button on remote, toggles the light.
+I'm not sure what the different buttons are meant to do.
+I named the variable LIGHT1 for the top (smaller) button, and LIGHT2 for bottom.
 ```
-LIGHT = '010110010110'
+LIGHT1 = '010110010110'
+LIGHT2 = '110010010110'
 ```
 If you hold down one of the light buttons on the physical remote, you cycle through dimming and brightening the LED light.
 I didn't implement this, and I really didn't think I'd use it since the LED light on my fan doesn't really dim that well anyway.